parus-cristatus/tolokapizza/README.md

 - POST bonuses to a group of users.
 The amount depends on the quantity of submitted assignments
 - GET all assignments from pool and save them to json file (with length parameter)
 - POST general tasks to a production pool (with aiohttp)
+- GET assignments without the ones from banned/suspended performers

 tolokakit/ folder - with the help of Toloka Kit lib